 - Permatex High-Temperature RTV Sealant (buy two)

-- 80mm or 3 1/8″ Hole Saw in a pinch (if you need to go through a partition wall or through the passenger pedestal closer to driver’s side)
+- 80mm or 3 1/8″ Hole Saw in a pinch (only needed if you need to go through a partition wall or something with the interior hot air duct)

 - Afterburner thermostat (highly recommended, see below)